t1gu1/t1gu1/README.md

 ## <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="40"> A little about me...

 My favorite programming language of the moment is [Flutter](https://flutter.dev)⚡.
+(I love always learning new things!)

 Developer by profession, Gamer by Hobby, usually love to explore try things in my Free Time as I'm a **Tech Enthusiasm**! :)